colorlessenergy/colorlessenergy.github.io/_projects/the-chats.md

 When typing it will check if the value has a colon followed by a letter if it does a box will appear showing all matching custom emojis.
 When selecting one it will replace what is typed with the emoji full complete name in the input.

-When rendering the custom emojis is search for in the text by checking there are any words between two colons if there is it check if it exists on the custom emoji collection and replace the text with an image tag.
+When rendering the custom emojis it is search for in the text by checking if there are any words between two colons if there is it check if it exists on the custom emoji collection and replace the text with an image tag.

 ### cursor position resets